smith/jesyll/README.markdown

     ---
     Welcome!

-This defines a source item:
+This represents the source item object:

     { "date"  : "2009-10-28",
       "author": "Alice"